dk14/wolfram-mega/docs/dsl.md

 > For other chains - worst-case scenaario will expose oracle messages/signatures and corresponding paid amounts.
 The calculation logic is erased nevertheless.

 No smart-contract/VM is required to run the resulting contract.
-Target chain only has to be able to understand scritless scripts (support Schnorr), which most modern chains do.
+Target chain only has to be able to understand scriptless scripts (support Schnorr), which most modern chains do.

 ### Algorithmic Trading